 To understand what I am about and what I wish to do with my future self, please take a look at what I have to say.

 My name is Katie and I am originally from Manly, Sydney.
-For the past two years I have been living in Wollongong, about 2 hours down South from Sydney.
-Although, Wollongong the city isn’t too far off from where I was living before, both suburbs are right on the beach where I can ride my bike and do my lifesaving whilst being close to the shops!
+For the past three years I have been living in Wollongong, about 2 hours down South from Sydney.
+Wollongong isn’t too far off from where I grew up.
+I STILL live right on the beach where I can ride my bike and do my lifesaving whilst being close to the shops!
+The only difference is, I now live with my friends and moved out of home!

 Other than living a life of leisure, blogging, studying, eating out, going to bars and tanning myself silly, I regard my present situation as stimulating and adventurous.
 As I am sure you can gather, I love exploring and discovering new places and meeting new people.
 As I said earlier, I am having one of the best experiences in my life and this may be due to the fact that ‘University’ comprises of a lot of drinking, tanning at the beach, swimming, face-timing friends back home and being with my new-found friends.